Why was my VM shut down or suspended?

 The VM was in use, but it was being used over a published service or public IP connection.

-The environment-wide automatic power options feature does not monitor published services or public IP addresses for user activity in the VMs.
-For example, automatic power options may recognize a VM as inactive, even when it is being used via RDP or SSH connections over published services.
+The environment-wide auto-shutdown options feature doesn’t monitor published services or public IP addresses for user activity in the VMs.
+For example, auto-shutdown may recognize a VM as inactive, even when it’s being used via RDP or SSH connections over published services.

 To prevent a VM from automatically shutting down or suspending while published services or other unmonitored services are in use, run a script that periodically sends keep-alive messages to Skytap.
-For instructions, see Sending keep-alive messages from a VM to prevent auto suspend.
+For instructions, see Sending keep-alive messages from a VM to prevent auto-shutdown.